 In a 1971 NHL coaches’ poll: Keon tied for first in the category of best checker, finished second as best penalty killer and second as best skater.

 Some of his finest toiling came in the playoffs too.
-His work against the venerable Bobby Hull in the 1965 Stanley Cup Finals rates very highly on the list of all time offensive disemboweling.
-Hull, who led the NHL in goals seven times in a ten year span, was severely limited by Provost throughout the seven-game affair.
+His work against the venerable Bobby Hull in the 1965 Stanley Cup Final rates very highly on the list of all-time offensive disemboweling.
+Hull, who led the NHL in goals seven times in a ten-year span, was severely limited by Provost throughout the seven-game affair.